TIBCOSoftware/js-docker/README.md

 currently have a PostgreSQL instance, you can create a PostgreSQL container at build time.

+# Installation

-## Get the Dockerfile
+## Get the js-docker Dockerfile and supporting resources

-Download the js-docker repository as a zip or clone the repository from Github.
+Download the js-docker repository as a zip and unzip it, or clone the repository from Github, which will install the js-docker files on to your machine.

-To download a zip:
+To download a zip of js-docker:
 - Go to [https://github.com/TIBCOSoftware/js-docker](https://github.com/TIBCOSoftware/js-docker)
 - Select Download ZIP on the right hand side of the screen.
 ![Download ZIP or Clone](js-docker-clone-download.png)